 //Worms… wormwood… that’s a funeral reading… I’m thinking of dead people again… and pictures.
 Icons.
 Worn away by time.
 Let’s make this thing an old icon.

 On rotting wood once the home of worms.

 Is this clastic or philic?

 //Normally religious icons are made from the best materials as a sign of reverence, so does using something less fancy mean I’m being irreverent or hateful?
-Then again elevating the mundane is also kosher in religion so yeah… getting deep here…
+Then again elevating the mundane is one of the more merciful sides of religion so yeah… getting deep here…

 Struck by an arrow,

 Two blows from the sword.

 //The icon in the Jasna Gora monastery in Czstochowa pretty much embodies the war between loving and hating icons.
 It was attacked a few times (you can still see the scars).
 Now it’s covered in jewels and inspires a nation.